imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 		<items>namTeam</items>
 	</item>

+A new sub-process instance can run in the same model as the origin process instance or run in a complete different model.

 This example will create a new subprocess instance with the model version '1.0.0' and the initial task 100, which will be processed by the eventID 10.
-The tag 'items' defines a list of attributes to be copied from the origin process into the new subprocess.

-Both workitems will be connected to each other.
-The subprocess will contain the $UniqueID of the origin process stored in the property $uniqueidRef.
-The origin process will contain a link to the subprocess stored in the property txtworkitemRef.
-So it is possible to navigate between the process instances.

-It is also possible to define multiple subprocess definitions in one workflow result.
-For each separate definition a new subprocess will be created.
+Of course you can also define multiple sub-process definitions in one workflow result.
+For each separate definition a new sub-process instance will be created.

-### Copy Items Source to Target
+### Adding Item Data

-The tag 'items' specifies a list of items to be copied from the origin workitem into the subprocess workitem.
+The optional tag 'items' defines a list of attributes to be copied from the origin process into the new sub-process.
 The tag may contain a list of items separated by comma.

     <items>namTeam,txtName,_orderNumber</items>

-### Copy Items With Mapped ItemName

 To avoid item name conflicts the item name in the target workitem can be mapped by separating the new item name with the a '|' char.